How to stay safe online: Personal Information

 In 2009 Sophos conducted a poll that found that 46% of Facebook users accepted friend requests from strangers.

-There's no benefit in having the most 'friends' on Facebook, and people can often feel like leaving Facebook if they start to feel over-exposed.
+There's no benefit in having the most "friends" on Facebook, and lots of people have chosen to leave Facebook, many citing privacy concerns or feeling over-exposed.

-Facebook does however offer different levels of settings for different groups of people.
-So you can always share more information with close family than with the people you went to school with for example.
+However, Facebook does allow people to share different amounts of information with different groups of people.
+You can choose to share more with close family than with the people you went to school with, for example.